Geography of Switzerland: Jura

-The Jura is a limestone mountain range running from Lake Geneva to the Rhine river.
+The Jura (or "folded Jura") is a limestone mountain range running from Lake Geneva to the Rhine river, continuing north-eastwards as the Table Jura (including the Randen).
 This area makes up about 12% of Switzerland's land area.
 Located about 700 m above sea level, this region is characterized by a limestone highland with deep river valleys.

 The limestone rock in the Jura is a Jurassic period rock with numerous fossils and dinosaur tracks.
 The name Jurassic actually refers to the Jura region where these fossils were studied at the end of the 18th century.
 The Jura is considered one of the most important sites for dinosaur footprints in the world.
 In one area near the village of Courtedoux, over 13,000 footprints were discovered in between 2002 and 2011.

 The range is being continually built up and decreasing in width by mountain building, accommodating the compression from alpine folding as the main Alpine orogenic front moves roughly northwards.
 The deformation becomes less pervasive away from the younger, more active Alpine mountain building.